-Terpenes create the unique aromas in different cannabis strains, which exist to attract pollinators and defend the plant from predators.
+Terpenes create the unique scent in different cannabis strains, which exist to attract pollinators and defend the plant from predators.
 Through intriguing scents like pine, berry, mint and citrus, terpenes lure pollinators closer.

-But for humans, terpenes are about more than aroma.
+But for humans, terpenes are about more than scent.
 Terpenes actually have healing powers of their own.
 Some terpenes can help: